dataset-ninja/adas/README.md

-# Dataset for Advance Driver Assistant Systems (ADAS)
+# ADAS: Dataset for Advance Driver Assistant Systems

 ADAS is a dataset for object detection task.